 All military appeal tribunal records, right across the country, were ordered to be destroyed after the war.
 Although an oversight has resulted in those from central Staffordshire surviving, Stafford Archives has confirmed that there are no records for Wolverhampton among them.

 There appear to be no military records for this man, so perhaps he managed to avoid military service completely.
 He certainly was not a conscientious objector, and he survived the War, as confirmed by records available.
+He did, however, serve as a Special Constable in Wolverhampton.

 The 1891 census shows the family living at 17 Harley Street, at Bow in London.
 Joseph Baker, the head of the family is working as a superintendent and agent for Prudential Assurance, and his wife Sarah and son John H W, age 4 and recorded as born at Ledbury, Worcestershire, are also living there, together with Amy Ward, the servant, age 75, born at “Billstone” Staffordshire.
 Is it this time living in London that inspired John Baker’s untrue story about working there as an Auctioneer, one wonders?